Dr. Robert Meyer

 Courtney Bohart, DVM

-She is very excited to return to the state of North Carolina to continue her passion of equine veterinary medicine.
-In her spare time, Courtney enjoys being outdoors, fitness, hiking, and spending time with her boyfriend and her dog, Gunner.
+She is very excited to be practicing in the state of North Carolina to continue her passion of equine veterinary medicine.
+In her spare time, Courtney enjoys spending time with her fiance A.J., her dogs Gunner and Boone and her horse Revy.